-Note: Please show up to class ready to learn.
+Note: Please show up to class online ready to learn.
 Take a break from everything else going on in your life.
-Put it all aside for the hour and 20 minutes we have per class, and enjoy your time learning, free of other stress.
+Put it all aside for the three hours of lecture time we have per week, and enjoy your time learning, free of outside stress.
 Doing so will certainly lead to success in this course.